 MSc Childhood Studies, 2013 (distinction), The University of Edinburgh

 MSc Integrated Service Improvement 2012, The University of Edinburgh

 Master of Social Work and Diploma in Social Work/CQSW 1996-1998, The University of Edinburgh

 Bachelor of Arts 1985 – 1990, Macquarie University

-If you are interested in being supervised by Mary Mitchell, please see the links below for more information:
+If you are interested in being supervised by Mary Mitchell, please see the links below (opening in new windows) for more information: